Jump to topic

 Untreated overbites can lead to severe jaw pain, TMJ, tooth decay, and gum disease.
-Children who do not have their overbite corrected are more likely to need jaw surgery as adults
+Children who do not have their overbites corrected are more likely to need jaw surgery as adults.

 The most common cause of an overbite is genetics.
 A person’s mouth can be too large or too small to fit teeth properly.
-Childhood habits including long-term pacifier and bottle use, finger sucking, and thumb sucking push the tongue against the back of the teeth and can also cause an overbite.
+Childhood habits, including long-term pacifier and bottle use, finger sucking, and thumb sucking, push the tongue against the back of the teeth.
+These habits can lead to an overbite.

 Tooth extractions, braces, clear aligners, orthodontic headgear, and jaw surgery are all treatment options for overbites.
 Your doctor or orthodontist will be able to recommend the best treatment option for you or your child.

 It depends on the severity of the overbite and the treatment method.
-Braces can take 1-2 years.
+Braces can take 1 to 2 years.
 Clear aligners can fix a mild to moderate overbite in 9 months to 1 year.
 Surgery can correct an overbite quickly, and it usually takes 6 to 8 weeks to heal and recover fully.

 Yes, usually.
-For children, often tooth extractions can help correct an overbite.
-In addition, clear aligners are a popular alternative to braces.
+For children, tooth extractions often help correct an overbite.
+Clear aligners are a popular alternative to braces.
 Cervical pull headgear and jaw surgery can also correct overbites.

-A mouthguard cannot fix an overbite, but it may help alleviate some symptoms such as jaw pain and headaches
+A mouthguard cannot fix an overbite, but it may help alleviate some symptoms, including jaw pain and headaches.

 Cobourne, Martyn T., and Andrew T. DiBiase.
 Handbook of Orthodontics.
 Elsevier, 2016.